Boating Laws

 A smiling boy blows bubbles sitting with a woman on a boat.

-Additional Tips for Boating Legally
+Additional Tips for Boating Legally in Canada

 Your Alberta boating license is essential, but don't get complacent once you have it.